markjnkim/es_mod/03-javascript/content/lesson-4-objects.md

 6. `git merge feature/objects` to merge the new feature into the `develop` branch

 7. `git push origin develop` to push the updated `develop` branch to GitHub

+8. `git checkout master` to switch branches

+9. `git merge develop` to bring `master` up to date

+10. `git push origin master` to push the updated `master` branch to GitHub

 ## Reflection